 ‘Japan & the Cherry Blossoms’ is a remarkable 16-day journey to the iconic cities, heritage sites, mountains and lakes of Japan’s largest island, Honshu, when the landscape is bathed in the pink hue of the springtime cherry blossoms.

 Though undoubtedly a visual feast, this tour is much more than just a ramble through the candy floss canvas of central Honshu.
 The tour begins in Tokyo with a three-night stay in the dazzling capital before moving on to Takayama, nestled at the foot of the Hida mountain range.
 Here we explore the small atmospheric towns and villages that were isolated from the rest of Japan for hundreds of years, and tell the story of the country’s ancient past.
 In this beautiful mountainous region the landscape is dotted with shrines and temples, and cherry blossom trees adorn the river banks.
 We then move south for a three-night stay in the ancient capital of Kyoto which boasts more than a dozen UNESCO World Heritage sites and is home to Japan’s largest population of geisha.
 Continuing south-west via the great ‘White Heron’ castle of Himeji, we arrive in the sobering city of Hiroshima, where the cataclysmic events of 6 August 1945 etched the city’s name permanently in the history books.
 Yet through the sadness, our exploration of Hiroshima focuses on the amazing resurgence and resilience of the city and its inhabitants.
-Finally we take a bullet train to Mt Fuji for a two-night stay beside the sparkling lakes lying in the shadow of the iconic mountain.
+Finally we take a bullet train to Mt Fuji for an overnight stay beside the sparkling lakes lying in the shadow of the iconic mountain.
 This tour is a fascinating exploration of the history and culture of Japan set against the beautiful backdrop of pink and white cherry blossoms.